 The dentist places a cotton roll on the tooth in question and asks the patient to close the mouth.
 This will aid in diagnosis of cracked teeth.

-When the dentist has identified what is causes the dental pain, he/she will be able to treat your teeth efficiently.
-As mentioned before, you might end up with the following types of treatment:
+When the dentist has identified what is causes the dental pain, they will be able to treat your teeth efficiently.
+You might end up with the following types of treatment.

 Fillings for your cavities